zuckung/endless-sky-plugins/README.md

 In case parts if the UI/the buttons are outside the screen, try rescaling your UI in the ES options<br>

-If that doesnt help, open the zip, edit 'landing.images.android/data/interface.txt' and change line 3 and 4 to:<br>
+If that doesnt help, open the zip, edit 'landing.images.android/data/interface.txt' and change line 2 to 7 to:<br>

+	image "land"<br>

 		center -60 -150<br>

 		dimensions 250 135<br>

+	sprite "ui/frame"<br>

+		center -60 -150<br>

+		dimensions 265 150<br>

-that resizes the landing image to it's half<br>
+That resizes the landing image and the frame to their half.<br>

 <br>